JudeVector/rest-api-typescript/README.md

 ## Getting Started

-Follow these steps to get started with **rest-api-typescript**:
+Follow these steps to get started with **E-Commerce API**:

-1. Clone the repository: `git clone https://github.com/judevector/rest-api-typescript.git`
+1. Clone the repository: `git clone https://github.com/judevector/e-commerce-api.git`
 2. Install dependencies: `yarn install`
 3. Set up your MongoDB database and configure the connection in the project.
 4. Run the API: `yarn dev`